Welcome to Ballylough Living History

 Sometime between 10,000 and about 7,000 BC the ice retreated from this island revealing land, that we know today, as Ireland.

-The island was covered in trees and bears roamed the lands.
+The island was covered in trees.
+A Squirrel could travel from Bushmills to Cork without putting a foot on the ground.
+Elks and bears roamed the lands.

 People, we don't know who, settled here around the lake.
 We don't know when.